Money transfer before credit cards: postal orders and cheques

-In the first part of the 20th century and before, ordinary people did not have bank accounts.
-They dealt directly with cash.
-Going shopping involved taking enough coins and banknotes with one to pay for everything one might buy, and tradesmen collected money at people's doors.
+In the first part of the 20th century there was no digital money transfer, and ordinary people did not have bank accounts anyway.
+They dealt directly with cash when going shopping and paying at the door for deliveries.
+Going shopping involved making sure one had enough coins and banknotes to pay for everything one might buy.
+When a tradesman delivered goods, they would collect the payment in cash at people's doors.
 This was how it was in my childhood in the 1940s and almost certainly in my parents' time and their parents' before them.

 A new cheque book arrived though the post when the bank's records showed that the older one neared its end.
 The cost was debited to the customer's account, as explained on the page about stamp duty.